-Financial instruments Considerations Cash and cash equivalents, short-term investments, restricted cash, receivables, accounts payable and accrued expenses, and short-term loans payable Due to the short-term nature of the instruments, carrying amounts approximate fair values as at the reporting date.
-Equity securities Fair values are based on published quoted prices (Level 1).
-Golf club shares Fair values are based on quoted market prices at reporting date (Level 1).
-Long-term loans payable Fair value is based on the discounted value of expected future cash flows using the applicable interest rate for similar type of instruments.
-The fair value is derived using the prevailing PH BVAL rate in 2022 and 2021.
-Lease liabilities Estimated fair value is based on the discounted value of future cash flows using the prevailing PH BVAL rate.
+Considerations Due to the short-term nature of the instruments, carrying amounts approximate fair values as at the reporting date.
+Fair values are based on published quoted prices (Level 1).
+Fair values are based on quoted market prices at reporting date (Level 1).
+Fair value is based on the discounted value of expected future cash flows using the applicable interest rate for similar type of instruments.
+The fair value is derived using the prevailing PH BVAL rate in 2024 and 2023 (Level 3).
+2024 and 2023 (Level 3).
+Estimated fair value is based on the discounted value of future cash flows using the prevailing PH BVAL rate in 2024 and 2023 (Level 3).